Your Cart is Currently Empty

 While these studies have only used animal models, it is still promising that CBD may hold answers as an antidepressant in humans.

-Treating OCD with CBD
+OCD and CBD

 CBD has not been tested widely in people suffering from Obsessive Compulsive Disorder, but there have been a few case reports published that show promise.